-RxSaver, which was formerly known as LowestMed.com, is a free discount prescription finder that can help you save money on medications no matter where you shop.
-If you’ve heard about GoodRx before, RxSaver is similar.
+RxSaver, formerly known as LowestMed.com, is a free discount prescription finder that can help you save money on medications no matter where you shop.
+You may have heard of GoodRx; RxSaver is similar.

-In this article, we’ll share seven things you need to know before you use RxSaver by RetailMeNot…
+In this article, I’ll share seven things you need to know before you use RxSaver.

-RxSaver is a website and mobile app that makes comparison shopping for medication very simple.
-Just enter the name and dose of your medication along with your zip code, and RxSaver will show a list of current pricing at local pharmacies.
+RxSaver is a website and mobile app that makes comparison shopping for medication simple.
+Just enter the name and dosage of your medication along with your ZIP code, and RxSaver will display a list of current prices at pharmacies in your area.

-This free service does the hard work of comparing prices for you — saving you the time of making multiple calls or visits to nearby pharmacies to ask about pricing.
-Then it offers coupons to lower the cost of your prescription.
+This free service saves you the time of making multiple calls or visits to nearby pharmacies to ask about pricing.
+And it offers coupons to lower the cost of your prescriptions.

-Once RxSaver tells you what’s available in the marketplace for your medication, you simply select the best coupon price from the available options.
+Once RxSaver tells you what prices are available for your medication, you just select the best price.
 Then there are two ways to redeem your savings:

-- Print out a coupon for the price you see and bring it to the pharmacy
+- Print out a coupon for the price you see and take it to the pharmacy

 - Show the coupon on your phone to pharmacy staff

-In addition, you could also print out a physical discount card from the RxSaver website or request that a laminated version be mailed to you.
-You may even find one in targeted mailings that come to your home, like this one:
+You can also print out a physical discount card from the RxSaver website or ask for a laminated version to be mailed to you.
+You may even find one in a mailing that comes to your home:

-When you do a search for any medication on RxSaver, you’re automatically shown a list of preferred pharmacies like those listed above.
-However, other non-preferred pharmacies may accept the service’s coupons at their own discretion.
+When you search for any medication on RxSaver, you’re automatically shown a list of preferred pharmacies like those listed above.
+However, other pharmacies may accept the service’s coupons at their discretion.

-If there’s an independent pharmacy you’re partial to using, it’s best to call them and ask what their policy is.
+If there’s an independent pharmacy you’re partial to using, it’s best to call and ask what its policy is.

 No enrollment or registration is required.
 That means you don’t have to disclose your email, phone number, Facebook account or any other personal information to get the savings.